 JUARA POLICIES AND PROCEDURES

 The following document is JUARA’s policies and procedures (the “Policies”), which are the rules for operating your independent JUARA business.
-Your Independent JUARA Consultant contract includes several documents.
-In addition to the Consultant Application that you agreed to when you enrolled, your contract with JUARA includes these Policies, the JUARA Compensation Plan (collectively, the “Agreement”).
-The most current version of the Agreement, including these Policies, will be posted on www.Juaraskincare.com, and within your Consultant Back Office.
+Your Independent JUARA Guide contract includes several documents.
+In addition to the Guide Application that you agreed to when you enrolled, your contract with JUARA includes these Policies, the JUARA Compensation Plan (collectively, the “Agreement”).
+The most current version of the Agreement, including these Policies, will be posted on www.Juaraskincare.com, and within your Guide Back Office.

-Consultants have the unique opportunity of representing JUARA, its products and services to the community at large.
-Serving as ambassadors of the Company, all Consultants agree to the following:
+Guides have the unique opportunity of representing JUARA, its products and services to the community at large.
+Serving as ambassadors of the Company, all Guides agree to the following:

-• I will promote JUARA’s products and business opportunity to prospective Customers and Consultants with honesty and integrity.
+• I will promote JUARA’s products and business opportunity to prospective Customers and Guides with honesty and integrity.

 • I will treat all people with respect at all times and in the same manner as I would like to be treated by them.